Nadock/verified_commits_check/README.md

     </a>
 </p>

-A GitHub Action to check commits pushed to a repositiory to ensure they are verified (aka signed).
+A GitHub Action to check commits pushed to a repository to ensure they are verified (aka signed).

 ## Setup